open-telemetry/opentelemetry-specification/specification/api-metrics.md

 report any kind of measurement that is not typically expressed as a rate or as a total sum.

-If the Measure instrument accepts only non-negative values, as is typically the case for measuring physical quantities, use a (default) absolute Measure.
-If the Measure instrument accepts both positive and negative values, use a non-absolute Measure.
-Both of these are typically expressed in terms of a distribution of values, independent from and _in addition to_ the rate of these measurements.

 ### Observer instruments

 Observer instruments are recommended for reporting measurements about the state of the program at a moment in time.
 These expose current information about the program itself, not related to individual events taking place in the program.
-Observer instruments are reported b outside of a context, thus do not have an effective span context or correlation context.
+Observer instruments are reported outside of a context, thus do not have an effective span context or correlation context.

-Observer instruments are meant to be used when measured values report on the current state of the program, as opposed to a change of state in the program.
-When Observer instruments are used to report physical quantities, use a (default) absolute Observer.
-When Observer instruments are used to report measurements that can be negative for any reason, use a non-absolute Observer.
+Observer instruments are meant to be used when measured values report on the current state of the program, as opposed to an event or a change of state in the program.

-If the Observer reports a current total sum, declare it as a monotonic Observer.
-Monotonic values are typically expressed as a rate of change.

 ## Examples